crypto-org-chain/cronos-docs/cronos-play/getting-started_unreal/quick-start/dynamic-contract.md

 to run smart contract which modify state, you can use this function.
 you need to restore wallet , because it needs to sign the transaction.

-call ths function `CreateDynamicSigningContract` to get DynamicContractObject.
+call function `CreateDynamicSigningContract` to get DynamicContractObject.
 after getting dynamic contract object, call `SendDynamicContract`. you need function name and parameters to call the function. for function parameters, you need to encode it as json string.